alibaba/GraphScope/docs/flex/interactive/development/dev_and_test.md

 # Dev and Test

-This document describe how the source code of Interactive is organized, and how to build `Interactive` from source and run tests.
+This document describes the organization of the source code for Interactive and provides instructions on how to build `Interactive` from source and run tests.

 ## Dev Environment

-Before building `Interactive` from the source code, you need to set up a development environment with numerous dependencies.
+Before building `Interactive` from the source code, you need to set up a development environment with various dependencies.
-Here, we offer two options: installing all dependencies on the local machine or building it within the provided Docker image
+Here, we provide two options: installing all dependencies on the local machine or building it within the provided Docker image.

 ### Install Deps on Local

-To install all dependencies on your local machine, run the following code with command-line utility script `gsctl.py`.
+To install all dependencies on your local machine, run the following code with the command-line utility script `gsctl.py`.

 ```bash
 python3 gsctl.py install-deps dev